chikorita157/mastodon-th-sakura/SETUP.md

 ## RubyVM/DebugInspector Issues

 Still unable to fix.
 Circumvent by removing `better_errors` and `binding_of_caller` from Gemfile.

 Happy to troubleshoot with someone better with Ruby than us >_<'/.

 ## Webpack Issues

 If Webpack compalins about being unable to find some assets or locales:

 Try:
 1. `rm -rf node_modules`
 2. `yarn install`

 If this doesn't help, try:
 1. `yarn add webpack`
 2. `git restore package.json yarn.lock`
 3. `yarn install`

-Then re-run `foreman`.
+Then re-run `foreman start`.
 No. We have no idea why this worked.

+# Need Help?

 If the above instructions don't work, please contact @Rin here, or @tammy@social.treehouse.systems.